ResistSurviveThrive/resist_survive_thrive/README.md

 # Resist Survive Thrive: An Illustrated Manual

+> Those who control the present, control the past and those who control the past control the future. &mdash; George Orwell, 1984

-This is a hopeful book about a brighter future.
-It tries to bring things we know from the past to help us build that future right now, in the present.
-In other words, a lot of what we need to know is already here right now.
+This is a hopeful book about a brighter future, one where everyone experiences health, freedom, equality, and justice.
+It is the past that contains the seeds of this brighter future.
+We already know much of what we need.
+More importantly, we know how to learn what we don't yet know.
+The most important thing now is to put what we know into action.

 If you look around at the state of your world and ask, "But, *what* can we do?", here are some ideas.